PhenomML/Stats285_F23/hw5_instructions.md

      clicking File -> Save a copy in Drive.
    * Make sure you are logged into your `suid@stanford.edu` Google account.
 Otherwise, you will not be able to read the from the GBQ database.
+     Edit the notebook changing the fragment 'su_ID_hw5' to be 'suid_hw5' where suid denotes your Stanford ID.
 3. Run the code in the notebook.
     * This code will read the data from the cloud database and perform the Tall & Skinny SVD to form an approximation of `v_true` (defined in the `generate_data` function of `map_function.py`)